mburr-salesforce/lwr-recipes/doc/config.md

 -   `port`: the port from which to serve the LWR application.
 The default is `process.env.PORT || 3000`.
 -   `serverMode`: the mode in which the server should run.
 The default is `"dev"`.
 See available modes [here](./get_started.md#run-a-lwr-recipe).
 Typically, mode is set on the command line.
 See the `scripts` [package.json](./package.json).
+-   `serverType`: the type of underlying web server LWR should utilize.
+Supported values are `"express"`(default) || `"koa"` but more server types may be supported in the future.
 -   `rootDir`: the root directory of the LWR project.
 The default is the current working directory (ie: `.`).
 -   `cacheDir`: LWR caches LWC modules that it has compiled and stores them in a cache directory.
 The default is `"$rootDir/__lwr_cache__"`.
 -   `contentDir`: the content templates directory.
 The default is `"$rootDir/src/content"`.